-- A. Petitions may be considered for the following reasons: - Injury, Illness or family tragedy (e.g., death, natural disaster) - B. If an athlete is injured prior to a qualifying meet, but is capable of competing in one, two or three events, she may compete in the qualifying meet without jeopardizing her right to petition to the next competition. - C. The coach (or club administrator) is responsible for submitting all necessary documentation for the petition on behalf of the petitioning athlete. - D. Entry fees for petitioned athletes should be submitted by the entry deadline.
-If the petition is denied, the Meet Director must refund the entry fee within three weeks. - E. Injury Petition Forms are posted on the USA Gymnastics website under Women's Program Forms Petition Forms https://usagym.org/PDFs/Forms/Women/injury2021.pdf. - F. Specific procedures for State, Regional, Level 9 East/West Championships, Level 10 National Championships, are in the sections for those events.
+- A. Petitions may be considered for the following reasons: - Injury, Illness, or family tragedy (e.g., death, natural disaster) - Injury petition forms can be found on the USA Gymnastics website WAG homepage forms, or HERE. - B. If an athlete is injured prior to a qualifying meet, but can compete in 1, 2 or 3 events, she may compete in the qualifying meet without jeopardizing her right to petition to the next competition. - C. The coach (or club administrator) is responsible for submitting all necessary documentation for the petition on behalf of the petitioning athlete. - D. Entry fees for petitioned athletes should be submitted by the entry deadline.
+If the petition is denied, the Meet Director must refund the entry fee within three (3) weeks.